 We champion clinical governance and our team, overseen by experienced Clinical Nurse Managers, are always striving to improve the quality of care we provide to children and young people in their homes.
 So you can rest assured knowing the care we deliver is industry-leading and of the highest standards.

-We adhere to the six clinical governance pillars in our processes which includes:
+Our Children’s Complex Care team adheres to the six clinical governance pillars in processes which includes:

 We constantly monitor and review clinical processes using the quality reflective cycle to improve our quality of care.
 We strive to be responsive to the needs of the children and young people we support through regular care plan updates, attendance of MDT meetings and package review meetings.